Getting started

 Can I text listeners?

 Yes.
 The "Chat" tab lets you send a text announcement visible to every listener.
 You can also turn on "Allow listener replies to you" - listeners can then reply to you privately, and only you see those replies (other listeners don't).
+Messages support emoji and almost any character; the newest message always appears at the bottom, and a "Load more" button at the top of the list reveals older history.

 I can't hear any listeners - is that normal?